marq24/emacberry.com/_docs/3010-audioalerts.md

   Settings)

 - Of course the announcement will be made, before the actual location is reached.
 The distance how many meters before the waypoint the event-announcement will be made, depends on your current speed.
-As faster you are, as more meters ahead the announcement will take place.
+As faster, you are, as more meters ahead the announcement will take place.
 The core idea is, that it's always some seconds ahead so that you have time to prepare yourself for the turn.
 In addition, the events will be pre-announced at least 300 m before the actual location - so you should know something is coming.